 Bhushan Deshpande | Words of Wisdom

-Bhushan Deshpande is a senior majoring in quantitative economics.
+Bhushan Deshpande is a senior who is majoring in quantitative economics.
 He can be reached at Bhushan.Deshpande@tufts.edu.